digitalsurgeons/craft-scout/README.md

 #### `->indexSettings(IndexSettings $settings)`

 You can use this to define index settings that get synced when you call the `./craft scout/settings/update` console command.
 This way you can keep your index settings in source control.
-The IndexSettings object provides autocompletion for all Algolia's settings

 ```php
 ->indexSettings(